-Walking, running on the treadmill, swimming, playing tennis, using a stair climber, taking yoga classes, and stretching are the most beneficial exercise post hysterectomy to alleviate the pain you feel with fibroids and endometriosis.
+Walking or walking on the treadmill, playing some tennis, using a stair climber, taking yoga classes and stretching are beneficial exercise post hysterectomy but always clear with your doctor first.

 If you have heavy bleeding, heart problems, experiencing chemotherapy, radiation or other medical condition, it is recommended that you discuss with your doctor before you start any exercising activity.

 If you did not exercise much before your hysterectomy, begin your new exercise after hysterectomy program slowly and increase your physical activity as you build up your stamina.
 Perhaps only exercise for 10 minutes in the beginning.

 Here are some of the exercise for hysterectomy benefits:

 • Reduces stress – and relaxation strengthens your immune system.

 • Reduces muscle tension – causing you to be less tense or stressed and avoiding headaches, migraines, insomnia, back pain and hypertension.